jazz-community/rtc-statushistory-presentation/README.md

 | timeline         | STATUS, USER  | USER          |
 | largeIcons       | true, false   | false         |
 | largeIconsSuffix | (string)      | \_large       |

+To enable large icons, set *largeIcons* to *true*.
+Additionally, you need to add larger icons to your process.
+To do so, add the respective iamges as a process attachment to your project area process.
+The search scope of the plug-in is limited to the path **/workflow/**, so your icons need to be provided in there.

 ![Configure Status History Presentation in Eclipse Client](https://github.com/jazz-community/rtc-statushistory-presentation/blob/master/documentation/ConfigurePropertiesInEclipseClient.PNG)